 Every university has a Youtube channel (Goldsmiths University of London).
 Here you can find department tours, taster lectures, student profiles, interviews with academics, research spotlights, showreels of student work, and recordings of guest lectures.
 Content may include university- and student-generated work.
 Check out both the videos and playlists.
 Some subjects may create their own Youtube profile, separate to the university, so bookmark this too.

-Many academics are active on Twitter and tweet and re-tweet content that reflects their viewpoint on current issues and debates thereby signposting you to lots of useful subject content.
+Many academics are active on X and post content that reflects their viewpoint on current issues and debates thereby signposting you to lots of useful subject content.
 You can search for an individual’s Twitter handle or look through the university’s list.

 Academics, who are active on LinkedIn, may provide links to articles and blog posts they’ve written, highlight seminars and conferences where they are guest speakers or chairing discussion panels, and provide links to the companies and other universities they collaborate with either through joint research activity or consultancy.